heloisatambara/heloisatambara/README.md

 - 👋 Hi, I’m @heloisatambara
-- 👀 I’m interested in learning by experience all languages, especially for modeling and simulation.
+- 👀 I’m interested in learning by experience all languages, especially for system integration.
+- 🌳 Here you'll find that I’ve already learned something about Python, R, InterSystems ObjectScript, SQL, HTML, CSS, JavaScript and TypeScript, C and C++.
-- 🌱 I’m currently learning python and R.
+- 🌱 I’m currently learning C and C++ and working with InterSystems ObjectScript.
 - 💞️ I’m looking to collaborate on any projects on which I can learn and show that I can be helpfull, not necessarily being paid for it.
 - 📫 How to reach me: email me! heloisatambarapaiva@gmail.com